 Viewing and editing:

-This works by searching for followups with matching subjects (minus the "Fwd:", "Re:", etc).
-If found, we'll cancel it on the spot (and will let you know).
+Both of these options work by searching for followups with matching subjects (minus the "Fwd:", "Re:", etc).
+If we find exactly one, we'll cancel it on the spot (and will let you know).
 If more than one matching followup is found, we'll respond with a list of matching followups.
-You can decide which to cancel from there.
+If none are found, no response is returned.